divinity76/captester/README.md

 # captester
 usb capacity tester (to detect fake-capacity USB drives' real capacity)
-Warning:

 # Warning:
-- this is a ***DESTRUCTIVE*** scan, it will delete everything on your usb device while scanning.
+- this is a ***DESTRUCTIVE*** scan, it will re-format/delete everything on your usb device while scanning.
 - this program use north of 2GB RAM while scanning. (would be possible to use less, but it would also be slower)
 # Usage:
 Start as root/administrator from cmd/terminal.